Bayesia Expert Knowledge Elicitation Environment (BEKEE)

 Retrieving expert views in such a fashion generates many “parallel universes” in terms of domain understanding.
 These different perspectives can be formally compared by the facilitator and potentially returned to the group for a formal debate in the case of seriously conflicting assessments.
 In most cases, this is an iterative process and, even if stakeholder opinions do not converge, BayesiaLab will compile all views and produce a unifying Bayesian network.
 This graph is now a probabilistic summary of all the available expert opinions.
 As such, it can be utilized as a formal representation of the underlying domain.
 Most importantly, this graph is not merely a visual representation.
 Rather, a Bayesian network is a fully computable model of the domain, which immediately facilitates the simulation of what-if scenarios.

-- BEKEE is a web application hosted Bayesia's secure servers in France.
+- BEKEE is a web application hosted by Bayesia's secure servers in France.

 - The subscription allows utilizing the BEKEE server for an unlimited number of elicitation sessions during the subscription period.